Tyrrrz/GitHubActionsTestLogger/Readme.md

 ### Customizing behavior

-When running the tests, you can pass additional options to customize the behavior of the reporter.
+You can customize the behavior of **GitHub Actions Test Logger** by passing additional options when running tests.
 The format of these options differs slightly between **Microsoft.Testing.Platform** and **VSTest**.

-With **Microsoft.Testing.Platform**, the options are prefixed with `--report-github-` and can be specified directly on the command line:
+With **Microsoft.Testing.Platform**, the options are prefixed with `--report-github-` and can be specified as separate arguments on the command line:

 ```yml
 jobs: